River Forest, Illinois: Education

 Dominican University and Concordia University Chicago are both located in River Forest.

 There are two public elementary schools, Lincoln Elementary School and Willard Elementary School, and one public middle school, Roosevelt Middle School.
 The elementary and middle schools are in River Forest Public Schools District 90.
 River Forest shares a high school with Oak Park, known as Oak Park and River Forest High School, located in Oak Park.

 River Forest is home to two Catholic grade schools and one Lutheran grade school.
-St. Luke Parish and St. Vincent Ferrer School are Catholic schools, and Grace Lutheran School is Lutheran.
+St. Luke School and St. Vincent Ferrer School are Catholic schools, and Grace Lutheran School is Lutheran.
 All three enroll children from 3 years old through eighth grade.
 River Forest has one all-girls' secondary school, Trinity High School.

 River Forest also has the Keystone Montessori School, established in 1994.
 It serves children 9 months of age to 8th grade as an alternative learning style for children.
 It educates children using the philosophy of Maria Montessori.

 The River Forest Public Library is located at 735 Lathrop Avenue.